HOW I WORK

 My goal is to foster authentic relationships that inspire creative expression in our collaborative efforts.

 • I work from my values and beliefs.
-My work is guided by integrity, creativity, empathy, and trust, as well as compassion.
+My work is guided by integrity, creativity, empathy, trust, as well as compassion.
 These values shape how I approach challenges, engage in life, and make decisions.

 I believe adaptive changes are beneficial and growth means the process mattered.
 The process matters as much as the outcome.

 The process involves being seen, heard, and understood.
 Vulnerabilities, insecurities, or fear is terrifying to reveal to another person, but here is a safe space to be, to be accepted where you are and for who you are.
+Not everyone is on the same path or going at the same pace and that’s okay.

 I want my clients to explore and see their inner world with curiosity and feel safe revisiting and reflecting on painful experiences.
 By identifying and addressing core issues to process it’s easier to embrace growth and change, develop resilience, self-awareness, and a deeper understanding of self and others.
 This process creates lasting change that empowers my clients to navigate life with clarity and purpose.